dqops/dqo/docs/getting-started/add-data-source-connection.md

+---
+title: Add a connection to a data source
+---
-# Add connection to a data source
+# Add a connection to a data source
 This guide shows how to connect a data source to DQOps, import the metadata, and operate with the DQOps user interface.

 ## Overview